corda/corda-docs/content/en/docs/corda-os/4.5/api-flows.md

 {{% /tab %}}
 {{< /tabs >}}

-The loop is escaped by checking the `isKilled` flag and throwing an exception if the flow has been killed.
+The function exits the loop by checking the isKilled flag and throwing an exception if the flow has been killed.

 There are also two overloads of `checkFlowIsNotKilled` that simplify the code above: